-Use a 2.5 mm hex wrench to remove the pad retention bolt from the caliper.
+Remove the pad retention bolt from the caliper.

 Remove the brake pads and pad h-spring from the caliper.

 Brake pads must be replaced if the total thickness of the backing plate and pad friction material is less than 3 mm.